Astromis/Astromis.github.io/_posts/2019-05-15-discover_the_udpipe.md

 use_math: false
 ---

-Recently, I had to get syntactic dependancy tree for my experements with sentence comprssion.
+Recently, I had to get syntactic dependency tree for my experiments with sentence compression.
 There is one trouble - for russian language is pretty hard to find a good parser.
-Of course, there is syntax net fro google, but I didn't want to dive into problems with dependances, version incopatibility and so on.
+Of course, there is syntax net fro google, but I didn't want to dive into problems with dependencies, version incompatibility and so on.
 So, I just was searching more simpler.
 And I've found.
 It is Universal Dependency Pipeline or UDPipe by Czech developer.
 This is c++ written framework that allows tokenize, tag and parse text.
-All you need is pre-treined model that for some languages can be downloaded or trained by yourself.
+All you need is pretrained model that for some languages can be downloaded or trained by yourself.
 This is sounds like a doubt, but don't worry - to learn this model is pretty simple.
-Moreover, this framework can be runned as REST web server or library(the executble setting is running by default).
-SWIG makes it possibly to wrapp up code for other languages such as Python, Java, R, Prel.
+Moreover, this framework can be run as REST web server or library(the executable setting is running by default).
+SWIG makes it possibly to wrap up code for other languages such as Python, Java, R, Perl.

 So at first, we need to download source codes through git:
 ```